The Project Awards close on 31st August 2023

 Nominations for all awards should be submitted using the application form updated for the award category attached to this letter.
 The description of the project should be no more than 500 words, and all nominators are encouraged to add NO MORE than two photographs.

-The judging panel for the awards consists of the SCASA representatives and two independent non-Service Club members.
+The judging panel for the awards consists of three independent non-Service Club members.
 Entries may be re-categorised by the judging panel where considered appropriate.
 Awards may be shared between entries at the judging panel’s discretion.

 Entries for Project Awards must involve one or more Service Clubs.
 Joint projects are eligible.
 Projects may be completed or in progress, but must be beyond the planning or pilot study phase.